Jakob-98/Telling-stories-with-data-vizualisations-in-Tableau/final.md

 I decided to decrease the scope of the project after thinking about it and initial feedback from my peers.
 The story now consists of three elements; the regression to the mean example, the Simpsons Paradox and media statistical fallacies.
 The focus is on the first two, as the final one will be constructed during the finalization of the project website.

 ### target audience
-The audience that I target with my story are people that are somewhat familiar with data visualizations and
+My target audience are people with some general knowledge or experience in statistics & visualizations, and those who are able to or want to think critically.
+I would say my target audience would fall in line with the average New York Times reader.

 ### in-detail storyboard
 I have created the website where I will be presenting the final project.